 Grounds for Termination

 Collective dismissals are those, which are made in the event where the employer who employs at least 20 employees needs to terminate multiple employment relations where the employees are not at fault.
+The collective dismissal must take place within 30 days.
 The employer is obligated to consult with the company’s trade organisations or with employee representatives prior to a collective dismissal.
-The consultations lead to concluding a settlement agreement defining the principles of actions in the matters concerning employees under the intended collective dismissal.

 Terminating an employment contract with notice should include a reason justifying the notice.
 Terminating an employment contract without notice will immediately end the employment relationship.
-The Labour Code lists three reasons for immediate termination due to employee misconduct.
-The list is exhaustive.
-The employer does not have to exercise the option should he decide that the employee’s faulty behavior makes it possible to continue employing such an employee.
-Additionally, the employer can terminate an employment contract with an employee effective immediately where the employee is not at fault in the case of a prolonged unexcused absence of the employee at work.
+The Labour Code lists three reasons for immediate termination due to employee misconduct (this list is exhaustive).
+The employer does not have to exercise the option should he decide that the employee’s faulty behavior makes it impossible to continue employing such an employee.

 A separation agreement is not a concept recognised either in practice or by the labour laws of Poland.

-Works on the Act on Transparency in Public Life, which includes regulations on protection of whistleblowers, are currently in progress.
+Work on the Act on Transparency in Public Life, which includes regulations on protection of whistleblowers, is currently in progress.